twillis/webobtoolkit/README.md

 #### getting a response from a WSGI application

-Most python web frameworks provide a way to expose your web application as a WSGI app, webobtoolkit can interact with WSGI apps just as if they were running on a web server.
+Most python web frameworks provide a way to expose your web application as a WSGI app, WebobToolKit can interact with WSGI apps just as if they were running on a web server.
 This can provide a way for you to unit test your application without the web server overhead.